ansuz/dnssb/README.md

 > Can I use this without running [scuttlebot](http://github.com/ssbc/scuttlebot)?

-You could get a friend to host it if you _really_ trust them.
+You could get a friend to host ssb-dns for you if you _really_ trust them.
+Once running, you should be able to use the dns server as you would any other dns provider.

 > Is it Enterprise-Ready?